JoshuaRosado/JoshuaRosado/README.md

 ## Status
-* 💻 I’m currently working on Arbortrary 🌳Project
+* 💻 I’m currently working on a Python 🌳Project
 * 🧠 I’m currently learning AJAX, APIs, DJANGO.
 Next I want to start learning React.
 * 👥 I’m looking to collaborate on Projects as a FrontEnd Engineer
-* 📲 How to reach me: joshua06rosado@gmail.com
+* 📲 How to reach me: Email - joshua06rosado@gmail.com  Discord - joshua06rosado#6354

 ## Stats :